Iraqi insurgency (2003–2011): Militant organizations

-Arab Nationalist
+Arab nationalists

-Ba'athists
+Ba'athists and pro-Saddamists

-The Ba'athists include former Ba'ath Party officials, the Fedayeen Saddam, and some former agents of the Iraqi intelligence elements and security services, such as the Mukhabarat and the Special Security Organization.
+The Ba'athists include former Ba'ath Party officials, the Fedayeen Saddam, the Special Republican Guard and some former agents of the Iraqi intelligence elements and security services, such as the Mukhabarat and the Special Security Organization.
 Their goal, at least before the capture of Saddam Hussein, was the restoration of the former Ba'athist government to power.
 The pre-war organization of the Ba'ath Party and its militias as a cellular structure aided the continued pro-Saddam resistance after the fall of Baghdad, and Iraqi intelligence operatives may have developed a plan for guerrilla war following the toppling of Saddam Hussein from power.

-Following Saddam's capture, the Ba'athist movement largely faded; its surviving factions were increasingly shifting to either nationalist factions (Iraqi, though not Pan-Arab, such as the ideology of the pre-Ba'athist regime), or Islamist (Sunni or Shia, depending on the actual faith of the individual, though Ba'ath Party policy had been secular, and many of its members were atheist).
+Following Saddam's capture, the Ba'athist movement largely faded; its surviving factions were increasingly shifting to either nationalist factions (Iraqi, though not Pan-Arab, such as the ideology of the pre-Ba'athist regime), or Islamist (Sunni or Shia, depending on the actual faith of the individual, though Ba'ath Party policy had been secular).

 As the goal of restoring the Ba'ath Party to power was seemingly out of reach, the alternative solution appeared to be to join forces with organisations who opposed the U.S.-led invasion.
 Many former Ba'athists had adopted an Islamist façade to attract more credibility within the country, and perhaps gain support from outside Iraq.
 Others, especially following the January 2005 elections, became more interested in politics.

 The fall of Baghdad effectively ended the existence of the Fedayeen Saddam as an organized paramilitary.
 Several of its members died during the war.
 A large number survived, however, and were willing to carry on the fight even after the fall of Saddam Hussein from power.
 Many former members joined guerrilla organizations that began to form to resist the U.S-led coalition in Iraq.
+Some Fedayeen members fled to Syria.
 By June, an insurgency was underway in central and northern Iraq, especially in an area known as the Sunni Triangle.
 Some units of the Fedayeen also continued to operate independently of other insurgent organizations in the Sunni areas of Iraq.
 On 30 November 2003, a U.S. convoy traveling through the town of Samarra in the Sunni Triangle was ambushed by over 100 Iraqi guerillas, reportedly wearing trademark Fedayeen Saddam uniforms.

 Following the execution of Saddam Hussein, Deputy Leader of the Iraqi-cell of the Iraqi-led Ba'ath Party and former Vice President of Iraq Izzat Ibrahim ad-Douri became a leading candidate to succeed him as Leader of the Iraqi Ba'ath Party.
 Ad-Douri had taken over the running of the Iraqi Ba'ath Party following Saddam Hussein's capture in 2003 and had been endorsed by a previously unknown group calling itself Baghdad Citizens Gathering.
 On 3 January 2007 the website of the banned Iraqi Ba'ath Party confirmed that he was new leader of the party.